-As the holidays approach project managers and the rest of the team start focusing on their own holidays.
+As the holidays approach construction project managers and the rest of the team start focusing on their own holidays.
 This includes arrangements for their vacations including booking accommodation and flights and preparing for the festivities.

 But is your construction project site ready for the holidays?